cdkavour/Ontological-Dialog-System/README.md

 # SDS_Pizza

-A spoken dialog system for pizza ordering
+A spoken dialog system for pizza ordering.